archiecobbs/hibernate-jpa-schemagen/README.md

 * `<delimiter>` The delimiter that separates SQL statements.
 Default `;`.
 * `<format>` Whether to format SQL statements.
 Default true.

-The plugin runs by default in the `process-classes` Maven lifecycle phase.
+By defalt, the plugin runs in the `process-classes` Maven lifecycle phase.

 ### `META-INF/persistence.xml`